Skip to content

 What is Generative Erase?

-Starting from Photos app version 2024.11020.21001.0, you get a smart new tool called Generative Erase.
+You’ll find this smart new tool, Generative Erase, starting with Photos app version 2024.11020.21001.0.
 This tool removes people, signs, or other objects from your photos with a clean, natural look.
 It works better than older eraser tools, even when you need to remove large areas.

 How to Use Generative Erase